CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 Where some amount of coding is required as part of the plugging, we typically refer to this action as "coupling"; functions created as part of coupling are referred to as "coupling functions".
 This is especially true for signals.

 ## KinematicCore
 The *KinematicCore* is the core *motion* component of *Motion AI*.
-It governs the movement characteristics of an AI, as well as tracking movement data (targets, orientation, errors, and other statuses).
+It governs the movement characteristics of an AI.

 ### Configurables
 ##### Drive Body